yhchung/GettingandCleaningData-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 	* using melt and dcast function of reshape2 library

-* data location for run_analysis.R: ./data/
+* Data location for run_analysis.R: ./data/
 * A line-by-line explanation of R script is commented on the R file.